-Noncurrent Liabilities as June 30, 2020 consisted of long - tem financing related to the real estate program, through the Puerto Rico Public Financing Corporation (PFC), a component unit of the Commonwealth.
-The financing is repaid through appropriations made by the Commonwealth.
-In addition, FIDA had a non - revolving credit line with the Government Development Bank of Puerto Rico (GDB) with an outstanding balance for principal and accrued interests of \$5.2 millions.
+Noncurrent Liabilities as June 30, 2022 consisted of long - tem financing related to the real estate program, through the Puerto Rico Public Financing Corporation (PFC), a component unit of the Commonwealth.
+In years prior to June 30, 2022, the financing was repaid through appropriations made by the Commonwealth.
+In addition, FIDA had a nonrevolving credit line with the Government Development Bank of Puerto Rico (GDB) with an outstanding balance for principal and accrued interests of \$5.2 millions.
 On November 29, 2018, through a Qualifying Modification under Title VI of PROMESA, an offset of this credit facility for \$22,971,172 was made.
+(See also Note 21).

-Also included is the total pension liability related to the employee's retirement system, which as of June 30, 2020 amounted to \$59,504,719, which increased by \$1,049,905.
-In addition, for the fiscal year ended June 30, 2020, the voluntary pre-retirement liability amounted to \$1,610,592, which increased by \$19,642, or .1%.
-The Authority has a liability of \$14,531,006 related to cash balance available for the Rural Infrastructure and Permanent Improvements Program, which began on July, 2019.
+Also included is the total pension liability related to the employee's retirement system, which as of June 30, 2022 amounted to \$64,650,158.
+Balance as of June 30, 2021 amounted to \$64,447,849, for an increase of \$202,309.

+Noncurrent Liabilities (Continued)

+The Authority has also recorded a liability of \$35,080,090 related to cash balances available for the infrastructure and permanent improvements program through Laws No. 40 - 2019 of June 2, 2019 and Law No. 173 - 2020 of December 30, 2020, which began on July, 2019.

-Total liabilities increased by \$19,483301, or 13% as explained above, due to accrued balance for the Rural Infrastructure and Permanent Improvements Program balance of \$14.5 million.
+Total liabilities increased by \$12 million, from \$187.4 million in 2021 to \$199.4 million in 2022, or 6%, due, as explained above, to the increase in accrual of balances for the Rural Infrastructure and Permanent Improvements Program balance of \$2.8 million, or 8%, and the increase in accounts payable, accruals and other liabilities of \$10 million.

 Operating Activities: The Authority entered into lease agreements on the land and properties it owns, with government and private entities.
 The agreements vary in prices offered and terms, depending on the intended public use and benefits to the Commonwealth of Puerto Rico's residents.
 The Authority also acquires and sells, to other government agencies and instrumentalities or private entities, land and property that have been determined to be used or developed for public interests.
-Operating expenses consists principally of payroll and related expenses, pension and pre-retirement expenses, program for the production of farming products and infrastructure and contracted services.
+Operating expenses consists principally of payroll and related expenses, pension and preretirement expenses, program for the production of farming products and infrastructure and contracted services.

-The following table summarizes the results of operations between fiscal years ended June 30, 2019 and 2020:
+The following table summarizes the results of operations between fiscal years ended June 30, 2022 and 2021: